 - If manually entering SSID and encryption values, it is crucial they be identical to those found on your router's AP.

-- Or, select Other and jump to Step 8 and begin manual configuration.
+- Or, select Other and jump to Step 9 and begin manual configuration as seen here

 - Search again.

 - Select Enter a network name and perform manual configuration.

 Manually configure ALL wireless settings.
 Proceed to Step 9